louelidrissi/Gasmeter-Reader/README.md

 <img src="https://github.com/user-attachments/assets/076b27ff-a851-4bc2-a034-89f20a3550a7" alt="gasmeter_red" width="300" />

 To save time when labeling dials, Photoshop was used to separate the needle in the upfrom the dial, generating multiple images of needles and dials to train and test the model on variations.
-The needle images were then merged with dial images and rotated acriss categories using Python.
+The needle images were then merged with dial images and rotated acriss categories using Python Imaging Library.

 Data was augmented using Augmentor library.
 Training and testing dataset include unique images with no overlap between the datasets.